TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

     "users_email_key" UNIQUE CONSTRAINT, btree (email)
 ```

-After this I can safely commit my code and move on with the next requirement.
+You can also open your browser and head to [http://localhost:5000/users](http://localhost:5000/users) to see the new route in action.
+After this we can safely commit my code and move on with the next requirement.

 #### Git commit

-You can see the changes made in this step through [this Git commit](https://github.com/lgiordani/flask_project_setup/commit/20a398ea9181af6c445e6339a5a574d236c514a7) or [browse the files](https://github.com/lgiordani/flask_project_setup/tree/20a398ea9181af6c445e6339a5a574d236c514a7).
+You can see the changes made in this step through [this Git commit](https://github.com/lgiordani/flask_project_setup/commit/da8c8d98dc8f730b72f99ab88ee6a64b55b23eec) or [browse the files](https://github.com/lgiordani/flask_project_setup/tree/da8c8d98dc8f730b72f99ab88ee6a64b55b23eec).

 ## Final words